Amid rising prices, fuel sales grow in the country - News

-Sales of diesel and gasoline in the Brazilian market in September reached levels higher than the pre-pandemic period, amid the consecutive rises in prices.
+Sales of diesel and gasoline in the Brazilian market in September reached levels higher than those of the pre-pandemic period, amid the consecutive rises in price.
 The assessment is that the heating of consumption signals a recovery of the economy, after the most critical phase of the health crisis.

-According to data from the ANP (National Agency for Petroleum, Natural Gas and Biofuels), fuel distributors sold in September this year 5.4 billion liters of diesel oil, a volume 3.3% higher than last year and 10.7% above that verified in the same month of 2019.
-Gasoline sales reached 3.4 billion liters, an increase of 11.6% and 13% over the same period of 2020 and 2019, respectively.
+According to data from the ANP (National Agency for Petroleum, Natural Gas and Biofuels), fuel distributors sold in September this year 5.4 billion liters of diesel oil, a volume 3.3% higher than in the same month last year and 10 ,7% higher than in September 2019.
+Gasoline sales reached 3.4 billion liters, an increase of 11.6% and 13% over the same period in 2020 and 2019, respectively.

 The increase in consumption coincides with the sequence of increases in fuel prices.
-With the last readjustment last week, the rise in the price of gasoline in refineries has already accumulated an increase of 74% and that of diesel, 65%, this year.
-At stations, the average price last week was R$ 6.562 and R$ 5.211, respectively.
-The maximum value of gasoline reached R$7,889.
+With the last readjustment of last week, the increase in the price of gasoline in refineries has already accumulated an increase of 74%, and the price of diesel, of 65%, this year.
+At stations, the average price of gasoline last week was R$6.562, while diesel cost R$5.211.
+The maximum value of gasoline reached R$7,889 in the country.

 Brasilcom (National Federation of Distributors of Fuels, Natural Gas and Biofuels) assesses that the growth shows the resumption of economic activity.
 “The increase in sales is due to the slow and gradual recovery of the economy against a one-year base of pandemic and circulation restrictions,” he says in a note.